Brandon Lowe Player Props: Rays vs. Pirates

 Brandon Lowe At The Plate

-- Lowe is hitting .233 with two doubles, a triple, seven home runs and 13 walks.
+- Lowe has two doubles, a triple, seven home runs and 13 walks while batting .222.

-- Among qualified hitters in baseball, his batting average ranks 132nd, his on-base percentage ranks 87th, and he is 31st in the league in slugging.

-- Lowe has picked up a hit in 56.0% of his 25 games this season, with at least two hits in 20.0% of them.
+- He ranks 146th in batting average, 107th in on base percentage, and 43rd in slugging among the qualifying hitters in MLB.

-- Lowe has picked up an RBI in 36.0% of his games this year, with more than one RBI in 20.0% of his games.
-He has also driven in three or more runs in three contests.
+- Lowe has driven home a run in nine games this season (34.6%), including more than one RBI in 19.2% of his games and producing three or more of his team's runs on three occasions..

-- In 48.0% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (20.0%).
+- He has scored in 12 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.